A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Models

-Self-supervised learning has emerged as a promising paradigm in POI recommendation~\cite{gui2024survey}.
+SSL has emerged as a promising paradigm in POI recommendation~\cite{gui2024survey}.
 By leveraging patterns and structures within data, self-supervised techniques enable models to learn meaningful representations without explicit labels.
 In POI recommendation, these methods capture latent user preferences and spatial contexts from unlabeled data, enhancing personalized recommendations.
 Self-supervised POI recommendation systems~\cite{zhou2021self,li2022self,gao2022self,jiang2023modeling,wang2023exploring,wang2024graph,fu2024contrastive} can be divided into two categories.
-The first category~\cite{zhou2021self,li2022self,gao2022self} focuses on creating augmented views through human design.
-Zhou \textit{et al.}~\cite{zhou2021self} introduce a Self-supervised Mobility Learning (SML) framework to encode human mobility semantics and enhance location-based tasks.
+The first focuses on creating augmented views through human design~\cite{zhou2021self,li2022self,gao2022self}.
+Zhou \textit{et al.}~\cite{zhou2021self} introduced a Self-supervised Mobility Learning (SML) framework to enhance location-based tasks by encoding human mobility semantics.
 SML addresses challenges posed by sparse and noisy mobility data by leveraging spatio-temporal contexts and augmented traces.
-SML generates contrastive views via traditional ways like sampling trajectory points.
-Another work~\cite{li2022self} introduces a paradigm that contrastively learns trajectory representations from geolocation and temporal transitions via random sampling POI points to obtain contrastive views, enhancing the model's understanding of mobility patterns.
-At its core is a Graph-enhanced Self-attentive layer, which uncovers transitional dependencies among POIs and captures temporal interests.
-Lastly, SelfTrip~\cite{gao2022self} focuses on trip recommendation using a two-step contrastive learning mechanism to learn nuanced representations of POIs and itineraries based on generated views via random walk, further enhanced by four innovative trip augmentation methods.
+It generates contrastive views through methods such as sampling trajectory points.
+Another work~\cite{li2022self} introduces a paradigm that learns trajectory representations via random sampling of POI points, enhancing the model's understanding of mobility patterns.
+A Graph-enhanced Self-attentive layer uncovers transitional dependencies among POIs and captures temporal interests.
+Lastly, SelfTrip~\cite{gao2022self} focuses on trip recommendation using a two-step contrastive learning mechanism to learn nuanced representations of POIs and itineraries based on augmented views from random walks, further enhanced by four innovative trip augmentation methods.